phil7j/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

-ANSWER: Display:block takes up an entire line, nothing can be put next to it, while display:inline has the ability to be set along side another element.
+ANSWER: Display:block takes up an entire line, nothing can be put next to it, while display:inline has the ability to be set along-side another element.

 3. What are the 4 areas of the box model?